a3st/IONENGINE/README.md

 # IONENGINE - Image Open Next Engine

-IONENGINE - is a only graphics engine written in modern C++23.
-The engine relies on the standard library and custom wrappers around the graphical APIs and window management.
+IONENGINE - is a only graphics engine that written in modern C++23.
+The engine relies on the standard library (STL) and wrappers around the graphical APIs and window management.

 The engine contains several small modules: